acep-uaf/MiGRIDS/README.md

 MiGRIDS runs time-step energy balance simulations for different grid components and controls.
 An advantage of this tool is that it allows you to see the effect of different dispatch schemes and settings.
 In smaller microgrid environments, dispatch decisions are being made on the order of seconds.
 Thus, in order to fully capture their effect, the simulation should be run at a short enough time step.
 The end result is a more realistic representation of what can be achieved by integrating different components and control strategies in a grid.

-## Getting Started
-### Requirements
-* Python 3.6+
-* netCDF4 package

-### Installation

-### Running MiGRIDS
+### Installing and Running MiGRIDS
-See the [project flow and directory structure wiki page](https://github.com/acep-uaf/GBSTools/wiki/Project-flow-and-directory-structure) and the [project tutorials wiki page](https://github.com/acep-uaf/GBSTools/wiki/Project-tutorials) to get started using the MiGRIDS tool.
+See the [wiki](https://github.com/acep-uaf/MiGRIDS/wiki) for installation instructions, desciption of software packages and project tutorials.